nicoespeon/abracadabra/REFACTORINGS.md

 Trigger the refactoring on a function you want to move, select the destination file, let it take care of the rest.
 It works for top-level function declarations, resolves required imports, and prevents you from creating circular dependencies.

+It works on function, type, interface, and variable declarations.

 ![][demo-move-to-existing-file]

 [⬆️ Go to Table of Contents](#table-of-contents)